-- For covered medical services, choosing a Medicare part D drug plan or finding a local doctor or hospital that accepts Medicare patients, contact the Centers for Medicare & Medicaid Services (1-800-633-4227 or ).
+- For questions about covered medical services, choosing a Medicare part D drug plan or finding a local doctor or hospital that accepts Medicare patients, you would contact the Centers for Medicare & Medicaid Services (800-633-4227 or ).

-Granted, dealing with these agencies can seem a bit overwhelming.
+Dealing with these issues—especially at a time like this—can seem a bit overwhelming.
 Fortunately, there are organizations that can help you.

 One good place to start could be the Area Agencies on Aging.
-Chances are there’s a local branch in your community.
 These agencies are dedicated to helping seniors get assistance with healthcare, homecare, transportation and more.
 Many offer specific help with Medicare and Medicaid issues and provide volunteer counselors and community education programs.

 I don't know what your living arrangements are, but if you're in a position to consider an active adult/senior community, this might make sense.
 These retirement-oriented communities offer access to a wide variety of resources from job counseling to legal services.

 Speaking of legal services, another option is to find an attorney who specializes in senior issues and understands how to navigate through the maze of government agencies.
 This may be more costly—and you want to make sure you get an attorney who is highly recommended.
 The has an online locator that can provide a starting point for finding a qualified attorney in your area.